naughtygopher/goapp/README.md

 [![](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go#tutorials)
 # Goapp

 This is an opinionated guideline to structure a Go web application/service (or could be extended for any application).
-And my opinions formed over a span of 5+ years building web applications/services with Go.
-Even though I've mentioned `go.mod` and `go.sum`, this guideline works for 1.4+ (i.e. since introduction of 'internal' special directory).
+My opinions were formed over a span of 5+ years building web applications/services with Go.
+Even though I've mentioned `go.mod` and `go.sum`, this guideline works for 1.4+ (i.e. since introduction of the 'internal' special directory).

 P.S: This guideline is not directly applicable for an independent package, as their primary use is to be consumed in other applications.
-In such cases, having most or all of the package in the root is probably the best way of doing it.
-And that is where Go's recommendation of "no unnecessary sub packages" comes into play.
+In such cases, having most or all of the package code in the root is probably the best way of doing it.
+And that is where Go's recommendation of "no unnecessary sub packages" shines.

 In my effort to try and make things easier to understand, the structure is explained based on an imaginary note taking web application.